Quicr/quicr-protocol-spec/moq-arch.md

 # Introduction

-Recently new usecases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
+Recently new use cases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
 On one side are use cases such as normal web conferences wanting to distribute out to millions of viewers and allow viewers to instantly move to being a presenter.
-On the other side are usescases such as streaming a soccer game to millions of people including people in the stadium watching the game live.
+On the other side are use cases such as streaming a soccer game to millions of people including people in the stadium watching the game live.
 Viewers watching an e-sports event want to be able to comment with low latency to ensure the interactivity aspects between what different viewers are seeing.
-All of these usescases push towards latencies that are in the order of 100ms over the natural latency the network causes.
+All of these use cases push towards latencies that are in the order of 100ms over the natural latency the network causes.